Election 2020: National Party leader Judith Collins unveils water storage policy, rules out working with Advance NZ 'because I'm not insane'

 "We can't keep letting our water flow out to sea while our towns run out of water and our farms dry up."

-National's water policy uses Kerikeri as an example of a scheme which has worked well – one it wants to see replicated across the country.
+The water policy uses Kerikeri as an example of a scheme which has worked well – one it wants to see replicated across the country.

 "It is estimated that the Kerikeri water storage scheme alone provides 2.5 per cent of the GDP of the Far North," the policy says.